-All requests for copies of personal data held by CIP should be directed in writing to the Summer School team (cipsummer@divinity.cam.ac.uk) in the first instance.
+All requests for copies of personal data held by CIP should be directed in writing to the Colloquy team (cipcolloquy@divinity.cam.ac.uk) in the first instance, and copied to cip@divinity.cam.ac.uk.

 Release of data under this policy does not constitute a formal subject access request under data protection legislation.
 Requests for access to all other personal data should be directed to the University Data Protection Office at data.protection@admin.cam.ac.uk.